RaghaSelenium/hotel-booking/README.md

  mvn test (runs on default chrome)

- mvn test "-Dbrowser=chrome" (to use any other browser)
+ mvn test "-Dbrowser=chrome" (to use any other browser, currently it works with chrome and firefox for Ubuntu and Mac OS)

  mvn test -Dcucumber.options="classpath:features/homePage.feature" to run specific feature.